-Quadrantid meteors on January 3 or 4 | EarthSky.org
+Quadrantid meteors on night of January 3-4 | EarthSky.org

 But you don’t need to find the radiant to enjoy the Quadrantids.
 You only need a dark, open sky for an hour or so before dawn.

-Bottom line: If you’re at a northerly latitude, try the Quadrantid meteor shower from late night January 2 to dawn January 3, 2017.
-If you don’t see any meteors, try from late night January 3 to dawn January 4.
+Bottom line: If you’re at a northerly latitude, try the Quadrantid meteor shower from late night January 3 to dawn January 4, 2020.
 This shower can produce 50-100 meteors per hour, but its peak is short and sweet.

 Want more?
 Try this post.
 Everything you need to know: Quadrantid meteor shower